AlexsLemonade/OpenScPCA-analysis/analyses/infercnv-consensus-cell-type/README.md

 * Results from the `cell-type-consensus` module for project `SCPCP000015`
 * The merged SCE for project `SCPCP000015`

-To obtain these file, use the following command from the top-level of the repository after logging into your AWS account.
+To obtain these files, run the following commands from the top-level of the repository after logging into your AWS account.

 ```sh
 # Obtain the consensus cell type results